This is the fourth post in my sequence on moral anti-realism; it works well as a standalone piece.

 On the notion where our knowledge of irreducible normativity is forever limited to self-evident principles, the moral realism wager would remain irrelevant in practice.
 By definition, people will recognize self-evident principles either way, whether they try to act in accordance with irreducible normativity, or whether they just do what they most feel like doing. ↩︎

-We’re trying to answer whether being an anti-realist who’s wrong about realism is comparably bad to the converse case—a realist being wrong about anti-realism.
-A categorical moral realism wager only applies if the first case is infinitely worse than the second case.
+We’re trying to answer whether being an anti-realist who’s wrong about realism is comparably bad to the converse case—being a realist wrong about anti-realism.
+A categorical moral realism wager only applies if the former is infinitely worse than the latter.

 To use a concrete example, let’s imagine someone with a strongly held but somewhat idiosyncratic moral belief.
 For instance, the belief that making new happy people is similarly important as preventing suffering.
 Let’s contrast two possibilities: 1. moral realism applies and the true moral theory captures this person’s intuition.
 2. moral realism is false, but the person’s strongly held moral belief doesn’t contradict any self-evident normative principles, and the person arrived at their belief with sensible premises and sound reasoning.

 Take the analogy of culinary taste.
-I love cilantro, and I remember having read that for some percentage of people, it tastes like soap.
-If I now learned that the soap thing was a myth and that cilantro is actually very tasty for everyone, that discovery wouldn’t update the value I get out of cilantro.
+I love cilantro, and I remember having read that for some people, it tastes like soap.
+If I now learned that the soap thing was a myth, and that cilantro is actually universally very tasty, that discovery wouldn’t update the value I get out of cilantro.
+I already liked it before, but me liking it wouldn't feel more significant just because I now think there's no room for disagreement.

-The situation is interestingly different for only weakly held moral beliefs. (“Weakly held” in terms of weak confidence, and/or in terms of only being weakly attached to a particular moral intuition.)
-If I find myself with the weakly held moral belief X, and it turns out that this belief is actually a central part of the true morality, this should strengthen my attachment to X. While we might be tempted to turn these considerations into a conditional wager for moral realism (“acting as though moral realism is true at least if one’s object-level moral beliefs are only weakly held”), there’s a dominant alternative principle that anti-realists can adopt.
-Instead of assuming that realism is true, which would incur costs if one lies wrong (e.g., opportunity costs from spending time searching for the true moral theory), anti-realists can value further moral reflection.
-While this would look similar to “acting as though moral realism is true,” it has fewer downsides.
-A reflection procedure for anti-realists need not be not open-ended, but it can have specified conditions to assess the information value of further reflection steps on an ongoing basis.
+The situation is interestingly different when it comes to only weakly held moral beliefs. (“Weakly held” in terms of weak confidence, and/or in terms of only being weakly attached to a particular moral intuition.)
+If I find myself with the weakly held moral belief X, and it turns out that this belief is actually a central part of the true morality, this should strengthen my attachment to X. (In the cilantro analogy, this would correspond to thinking that one likes cilantro only weakly, but then finding out that every person likes it strongly.)
+While we might be tempted to turn these considerations into a conditional wager for moral realism (“acting as though moral realism provided that one's object-level moral beliefs are only weakly held”), there’s a dominant alternative principle that anti-realists can adopt.
+Instead of assuming that realism is true, which would incur costs in the case of being wrong (e.g., opportunity costs from spending time searching for the true moral theory), anti-realists can value further moral reflection.
+While this would look similar to “acting as though moral realism is true,” it's the more flexible option.
+Someone who values moral reflection doesn't have to make up their mind on whether realism (of the particular flavor under discussion in this footnote) is true, because they'd have a high chance of finding out if it was.
+A reflection procedure for anti-realists need not be not open-ended, but it can have specified conditions to assess the information value of further reflection steps, on an ongoing basis.
 (I plan to write more on valuing reflection in a future post.) ↩︎

 Derek Parfit, whose arguments I have addressed in previous posts, is the main exception that comes to my mind.
 On the outside-view, we may note that Parfit built his reputation primarily in the fields of normative ethics, rationality, and personal identity.
 His later writings on metaethics have not had a similarly discipline-defining impact so far.
 Admittedly, these things may take time.
 And on the inside-view, it is unclear to me whether Parfit’s conception of moral realism even supports the moral realism wager.
 It seems plausible to me that Parfit’s view comes closest to the third interpretation of irreducible normativity I laid out in my previous post.
 See endnote 2 for my thoughts on its relation to the moral realism wager. ↩︎